DARK-NET-403/IP-Health-Checker/README.md

 ## IP Health Checker
 * Created by Ariyan Rabbi
 * Don't Try to decompile or edit this tool.
-* This tool for Any Ip Health Checker in 1 tool by Termux.
+* This tool for Any Ip Health Checker by Termux.
 * Use this only for educational purpose.
 * I can't responsible for any misuse.Use this at your own risk.
 ## Password:⬇️